Tan-JunWei/CTF-Writeups/content/Knowledge/Linux File System.md

 >	- It is used to mount storage devices or partitions manually.
 However, it is not used very often nowadays.
 >
 >`/opt` : optional software packages
+>	-  This directory contains add-on applications or software packages that are not installed through your operating system package manager.
+>	- Each of these applications has its own subdirectory which contains all essential files required for it to run.
+>	- When you install a software package from a third-party repository, or compile software binaries yourself, the files are stored in the `/opt` directory.
+>	- Applications are stored in the `/opt/bin` directory, while libraries are stored in `/opt/lib`.
 >
 >`/proc` : process info
 >